 National Forestry Database

-The National Forestry Database [38] contains provided the timber harvest volumes and total harvest areas from Alberta for the years 1990-2015.
+The National Forestry Database [38] provided the timber harvest volumes and total harvest areas from Alberta for the years 1990-2015.
 We used this information to adjust the spatial NFIS volumes mentioned above to better reflect the actual aggregated harvest volumes observed in Alberta.

 Forest management plans